pp4rs/2024-uzh-installation-guide/docs/commandLine.md

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable -->
 !!! tip "Windows Users: Copy and Paste"
-    The 'traditional' `Ctrl + C` and `Ctrl + v` doesn't work with your terminal because as `Ctrl + Key` commands have a special meaning.
-    There are two alternatives:
+    The 'traditional' `Ctrl + C` and `Ctrl + v` may not work with your terminal because the `Ctrl + Key` commands have a special meaning with Linux operating systems. f they don't work for you, there are two alternatives:

     * Use the 'Linux' copy and paste commands: copy is `Ctrl + Shift + C` and paste is `Ctrl + Shift + V`.
     * To paste text, you just do a right-click.